 But we aren't leaving all conservation efforts to the consumers.
 The Franklin Square Water District has been implementing our own water conservation measures.
-In 2016, we continued to implement a water conservation program in order to minimize any unnecessary water use.
-The pumpage for 2016 was approximately 6.9 percent less than in 2015.
-This was most likely due to the slightly milder weather during summer months in 2016.
+In 2017, we continued to implement a water conservation program in order to minimize any unnecessary water use.
+The pumpage for 2017 was approximately 9.5 percent less than in 2016.
+This was most likely due to the slightly milder weather and leak detection that found numerous leaks that were repaired during the year.
 We will remain dedicated to implementing water conservation measures at our wells and throughout the distribution system.
 Additional education material are available at the District office.